- 5 calendar years for most master’s degrees

 Students must submit their Intent to Receive a Degree form (available on the Registrar’s Form Index) to the Registrar’s Office by the deadline announced in the Academic Calendar.

-Students will have completed their degree program when all of their grades have been recorded and the Registrar’s Office has received the Final Approval MA-Certificates form from their department.
+Students will have completed their degree program when all of their grades have been recorded and the Registrar’s Office has received the Final Approval Form (available on the Registrar’s Form Index).

 Note that regardless of the date students complete their degree requirements, CGU confers degrees only once each semester.
 The degree conferral date is announced in the Academic Calendar and is usually the last day of the semester.

 - The student is pursuing a doctoral degree in the same field.

 - The student has completed requirements for the master’s degree.